HiddenRamblings/TagMo/README.md

-# TagMo's development is currently stagnant.
-If you want to contribute, please make sure to adress your PRs to the 'master2' branch, in order to keep it seperate from the original master.
-TagMo itself still works in it's current state.
+# TagMo's primary branch is stagnant.

+If you want to contribute, please make sure to adress your PRs to the 'experimental' branch of this repository in order to keep them seperate from the original project.
 Thank you.

 # What is TagMo?